RunninglVlan/unrealcourse/P03-BullCowGame/README.md

 - Blueprint Classes are extendable, and can even extend C++ classes
 - Scene Components are in the root of Actors and give them location, rotation and scale
 - Naming Conventions:
-  - Classes that inherit from AActor are prefixed by A
+  - Classes that inherit from `AActor` are prefixed by A
-  - Classes that inherit from UObject are prefixed by U
+  - Classes that inherit from `UObject` are prefixed by U
+  - If it's a `struct`, it needs to be prefixed with F
 - Some Unreal classes:
   - `FString/FText` <- `String`
   - `TArray` <- `List`